Could Michael Conforto still potentially return...

 - News Article

-Doug Williams, Anthony Recker, John Jastremski, and Anthony McCarron discuss reports that Michael Conforto will decline the Mets qualifying offer and whether he could potentially still return.
+On Baseball Night in NY, Doug Williams, Anthony Recker, John Jastremski, and Anthony McCarron talk about the reports that Michael Conforto will decline the M...

 More Recent New York Mets Articles